 On February 29, 1860, American statistician and inventor Herman Hollerith was born.
 He is best known for his invention of the mechanical tabulator based on punchcards to rapidly tabulate statistics from millions of pieces of data.
 He was the founder of the Tabulating Machine Company that later merged to become IBM.
 Hollerith is widely regarded as the father of modern automatic computation.

-Herman Hollerith was born the son of German immigrant Prof. Georg Hollerith in Buffalo, New York, where he spent his early childhood.
-He entered the City College of New York in 1875 and graduated at age 19 from the Columbia University School of Mines with an “Engineer of Mines” degree in 1879.
+Herman Hollerith was born in Buffalo, New York, where he spent his early childhood.
+His parents came from Großfischlingen (near Landau/Palatinate); they had emigrated to the USA with their two daughters after the Palatinate Revolt.
+Father Johann Georg Hollerith (* on September 18, 1808 in Großfischlingen) had taught ancient languages at the Gymnasium Speyer until 1848.
+Hollerith entered the City College of New York in 1875 and graduated at age 19 from the Columbia University School of Mines with an “Engineer of Mines” degree in 1879.
 In 1880 he listed himself as a mining engineer while living in Manhattan.
 Hollerith worked on the 1880 US census, a laborious and error-prone operation that cried out for mechanization.
 This experience, along with some advice from mentor John Shaw Billings, convinced him that the Census Office desperately needed a better way to tabulate census data than hand counting.
 Herman Hollerith first got his idea for the punch-card tabulation machine from watching a train conductor punch tickets.
 What the train conductors did was that they punched the train tickets at different on specific positions to distinguish features of the ticket holder, such as gender, color, or age.
 The idea was to prevent the tickets being reused by other persons than the original passenger.
 Thus, encoding information by the position of a punch hole on a card, the same idea that was used in the early 1800s to control a Jacquard loom, an automatic weaving machine that is controlled by specially coded punch cards.

 References and Further Reading